 The app is incredibly easy to use.
 Everything is automatically tracked and categorized.
 All you have to do is log on to see just how much time you spend in, say, Word compared to Facebook.

 A light version of the app, which stores data for three months, is free to use.
-The Premium plan starts at $6 per month.
-A 14-day free trial is available.
+The Premium plan starts at $12 per month.
+A free trial of RescueTime is also available

 If you prefer a more visually intuitive solution, Timely is the tracker for you.
 Like HourStack, Timely goes beyond simple time tracking to give users a calendar-like view of their schedules.